nathanieltooley/Johnson-Discord-Bot/README.md

 ## Functions
 Currently, this bot can do a number of things:

-  * Allow you to play Rock Paper Scissors with a another discord user
+  * Allow you to play Rock Paper Scissors with an another discord user

   * Be a dollar-store Dad Bot